taxicat1/taxicat1.github.io/has6432shift_inversion.md

 }
 ```

 It hashes down a 64-bit input to a 32-bit output.
 It has good mixing: basic statistical analysis can show that it has reasonably good avalanche effect if lacking in bit independence (certain pairs of bits of the output like to flip at the same time when the input changes in a specific way, in some cases more than 99% of the time).
 However this hash function has a more glaring flaw which is the lack of fan-out.
 Fan-out is necessary for a hash function, otherwise you could simply trace backwards and generate *an* input that produces a specific hash, this is called a preimage of the hash.
 Most hash functions accomplish this using some compression function `C` along with input data or state `i` and compute `C(i) + i`.
-This pattern now means that attempting to trace the process backwards requires first taking a guess at what the input may have been, and then tracing backwards, which often results in a contradiction when the reversed value is different from the initially guessed input— contradictions like this are the essence of fan-out.
+This pattern now means that attempting to trace the process backwards requires first taking a guess at what the input may have been, and then tracing backwards, which often results in a contradiction when the reversed value is different from the initially guessed inputâ€” contradictions like this are the essence of fan-out.

 However in this case it is possible to work each step backwards, starting with taking a wild guess at which the 32 truncated bits may be at the end.The remaining steps, which add or xor a shift of the original data, are fully invertible.
 Therefore, every possible guess at the truncated bits can be traced back to a valid preimage.

 ## Inverting xor-s of shifts
-So let’s look at next line before the truncation:
+So letâ€™s look at next line before the truncation:

 ```C
 key ^= key >> 22;